xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_1.md

 - **Configuration automation**: Ansible will automate the configuration of the virtual machines deployed via Terraform.

-**Note**: In this writing, I will be assuming the reader possesses some knowledge of operating systems, scripting, and virtualization.
+**Note: In this writing, I will be assuming the reader possesses some knowledge of operating systems, scripting, and virtualization.**

 Before we can get to setting up the domain controllers for AD, Proxmox will need to be configured for Terraform.
 In order to do this, we will need to configure the Terraform Provider for Proxmox, after installing the tools we need.

 I am a proponent of Nix, so I will supply the development shell `flake.nix` that I will be using for this project [here](https://github.com/xsj3n/AD-IaC-Lab/blob/main/flake.nix).

 If you are not going to use Nix, then just know you'll want to install the following before proceeding:

 - Python

 - Ansible